Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of attribute disclosure risks

 The authors noted that the uniform prior for $p(\mathbf{Y}_i^{s} = \mathbf{y^*} \mid \mathbf{y}^{us}, A = \mathbf{y}_{-i}^{s}, S)$ represents strong intruder prior information, because the prior was given on a grid over a small area.
 They also noted that the value of the risk measure would change if other prior specifications were given, though they did not consider other specifications in their attribute risk disclosure evaluation.

 Specifically, \citet{WangReiter2012} developed two geographies-specific attribute disclosure risk measures:

-\begin{enumerate} \item[(i)] A Euclidean distance $R_1$ between the intruder's guess of the longitude and latitude and the actual longitude and latitude; \item[(ii)] The count $R_2$ recording the number of actual cases in circle centered at the actual longitude and latitude with radius $R_1$. \end{enumerate}
+\begin{enumerate} \item[(i)] A Euclidean distance $R_1$ between the intruder's inferred value of the longitude and latitude and the actual longitude and latitude; \item[(ii)] The count $R_2$ recording the number of actual cases in circle centered at the actual longitude and latitude with radius $R_1$. \end{enumerate}

 In general, larger values of $R_1$ and $R_2$ correspond to smaller attribute disclosure risks.

 We also want to note that \citet{Paiva2014SM} used a similar dataset with the goal of partially synthesizing geographies.
 Though their synthesis model was different from the one in \citet{WangReiter2012}, they proposed three other file-level attribute disclosure probability summaries for synthetic data applications involving geographic locations.